scottystephens/treasuryx/docs/archive/OVERVIEW.md

-# TreasuryX - Project Overview
+# Stratifi - Project Overview

 ## 🎯 What Was Built

-TreasuryX is a fully functional treasury management system prototype modeled after Treasury4.
+Stratifi is a fully functional treasury management system prototype modeled after Treasury4.
 It's production-ready in architecture and can be easily scaled with real databases and external integrations.

 ## 📊 Core Modules